-English National Opera will once again present Fiona Shaw's critically celebrated production of The Marriage Of Figaro, which first premiered in 2011.
-Now in its second revival, Mozart's enduring comic opera will star Dutch baritone Thomas Oliemans as Figaro, Rhian Lois as his resourceful lover Susanna, Lucy Crowe, as the melancholy Countess, and bass-baritone Ashley Riches as the unfaithful Count, who has his roving eye firmly fixed upon Susannah.
-Directed by ENO's very own Martyn Brabbins, this quirky take on Figaro is a delightful exploration of human desire and fallibility!
+English National Opera will once again present The Marriage Of Figaro, but this time its an all new production from the mind of up and coming British theatermaker Joe Hill-Gibbins.
+Mozart's most enduring comic opera will star British bass-baritone Bozidar Smiljanic as Figaro, British soprano Louise Alder as his resourceful lover Susanna, Sophie Bevan as the melancholy Countess, and bass-baritone Jonathan McCullough as the unfaithful Count, who has his roving eye firmly fixed upon Susannah.
+Conducted by German maestro Kevin John Edusei, this quirky take on Figaro is a delightful exploration of human desire and fallibility!

 Suitable for ages 10+

 Seen The Marriage of Figaro?
 Loved it?
 Hated it?

 Help your fellow London Theatreland visitors by leaving the first review!Write a review now

 Spread the word